c88204646-creator/whab0ts/replit.md

 - **NEVER** set `refetchInterval` to null or very high value (>30000)
 - **NEVER** change how QRCode.toDataURL() is used for encoding
 - **NEVER** store QR as base64 without 'data:image/png;base64,' prefix

 ---

+### Complete Documentation Reference

+**This entire section contains the COMPLETE SOURCE CODE of all critical functions and components for WhatsApp QR generation and device linking as of the current state of the project.**

+If code is modified in the future, you can:
+1. Compare the actual code against what's documented here
+2. See exactly what changed
+3. Understand why the change might break things
+4. Trace through the logic to debug issues

+**All key files documented with full source code:**
+- ✅ `client/src/pages/connections.tsx` - Frontend UI logic with polling
+- ✅ `client/src/components/qr-modal.tsx` - Complete QR modal component
+- ✅ `server/routes.ts` - POST endpoint that creates account and generates QR
+- ✅ `server/whatsapp.ts` - Complete Baileys connection manager with all event handlers
+- ✅ `shared/schema.ts` - Database schema (partially included above)
+- ✅ `server/storage.ts` - Storage interface methods

+**Use this documentation to:**
+1. **Debug**: When QR doesn't generate or connection doesn't work
+2. **Compare**: If you modify code, see what changed vs original
+3. **Trace**: Follow the flow from UI → API → Baileys → Database
+4. **Recover**: If something breaks, revert to exactly what's documented here
+5. **Reference**: Understand what each part does and why

+---